 Not since Joe Venuti had I been so moved by a player and his music.
 It was clear that I would have to do whatever it would take to be able to stay and to study with don Juan during the second week of the festival.
 Arrangements were made, and in exchange for some additional teaching and performing on my part, I was given permission to do so.
 My trusty tape recorder and I absorbed as much as we possibly could during his workshops.
 Fortunately, these were more like mini-concerts than actual workshops, as the degree of difficulty of most of his pieces precluded the students’ learning them on the spot.
 The wheels of our tape recorders whirled, and the tunes—the gustos, sones, pasdobles, waltzes and foxtrots were captured for future study.

-The Reynosos were scheduled to return the following year, but concerns lingered about visa problems, the international political situation and so forth, which made for some white-knuckle moments until the joyous moment when don Juan, his wife doña Esperanza and his young son Javier made a triumphant entrance into their first workshop.
-One of don Juan’s older sons, Neyo, needed to play one last gig with his band, Grupo Onnovación, before he would arrive a day later.
+The Reynosos were scheduled to return the following year, but concerns lingered about visa problems, the international political situation and so forth, which made for some white-knuckle moments until the joyous moment when Juan, his wife doña Esperanza and his young son Javier made a triumphant entrance into their first workshop.
+One of Juan’s older sons, Neyo, needed to play one last gig with his band, Grupo Onnovación, before he would arrive a day later.
 Once again, we all were able to immerse ourselves in the fantastic repertoire of Tierra Caliente and escape to a world filled with music achingly beautiful and so startling in its honesty and directness.

 Lindajoy Fenley, the facilitator whose untiring efforts made the Reynosos’ visits possible, threw out the tantalizing teaser of a possible music festival in Mexico to be held the following spring.
 There had been an earlier performance in Mexico City by both don Juan’s group and members of the outstanding Cajun band, Balfa Toujours, and this festival was to be the second in what Lindajoy and the rest of us hoped would turn out to be an annual event.
 The collective sound of all those fingers crossing must have been heard by whoever runs the universe, because the second presentation of the Encuentro de Dos Tradiciones did indeed take place.
 And what a festival it was!
-Balfa Toujours played their hears out during a set of beautiful Cajun pieces old and new.
+Balfa Toujours played their hearts out during a set of beautiful Cajun pieces old and new.
 Wyoming’s Fireants gave us their eclectic mix of sounds from south and north of the border as filtered through the borders of their creative imaginations.
 El Grupo Yolotecuani (Corazón de Tigre or Heart of the Tiger) and Los Brujos de Huejutla opened the ears of those of us from the otro lado (other side of the border) by offering up masterful playing of some of the other styles that make up the remarkably varied music that is Mexico.

-Too soon the festival ended and all who attended scattered to the four winds—some to the beaches, others to the beautiful colonial city of Oaxaco, or Mexico City.
+Too soon the festival ended and all who attended scattered to the four winds—some to beaches, others to the beautiful colonial city of Oaxaco, or Mexico City.
 The rest returned to the otra lado, with two exceptions.
 I planned to stay in Altamirano near don Juan’s home for another week.
-I hoped to somehow attain proximity to the great maestro, but I really had no early idea of what would actually happen.
+Somehow I hoped to attain proximity to the great maestro, but I really had no early idea what would actually happen.

 Was I ever lucky!
-I was able to make arrangements to go over to don Juan’s house the next Monday.
+I was able to make arrangements to go over to Juan’s house the next Monday.
 I hung back and let Ira do the talking.
-“Sure,” he said after he and don Juan had a few words, “the old man says it’s fine.
+“Sure,” he said after he and Juan had a few words, “the old man says it’s fine.
 Go ahead and get your violin out.”
 Well, he didn’t have to ask me twice.
 Out came the violins and we started hashing out the details of No Sean Tan Bobos.
 This pasodoble is one of Isaías Salmerón’s many compositions and the title translated into English is “Don’t Be So Silly.”
 Hmmm, I thought.
 If the shoe fits… But no, don Isaías didn’t even know me.

 I shouldn’t have taken it personally, although I must have looked pretty silly trying to understand what was going on armed with my paltry vocabulary of 30 Spanish words (and that was on a good day with a tailwind).
 Don Juan should receive a second National Prize just for his patience with this gringo!